Stephanie Vander Werf: Early life

 Born in Panama City, Vander Werf is a model of Dutch ancestry, and recognized TV host.
 She graduated in Advertising and Public Relations from Texas Christian University in Fort Worth, Texas, United States.

 Modelling career

-The start of her modeling career took place at the age of fifteen years, gaining a tremendous success nationally and internationally promptly went on television screens and their own program, which remained in the air for a period of two years.
+The start of her modeling career took place at the age of fifteen years, gaining a tremendous success nationally and internationally promptly went on television screens and their own program, which remained on air for a period of two years.

 Miss Panamá 2012

 At the end of the Miss Panamá 2012 she also received awards including Miss Eloquence.

 Vander Werf is 5 ft 10 in (1.78 m) tall, and competed in the national beauty pageant Miss Panamá 2012.
 She represented the state of Panamá Centro.

 Miss Universe 2012

 She represented Panamá at the 61st Miss Universe pageant held on December 19, 2012, at the Theatre for the Performing Arts at the Planet Hollywood Resort & Casino in Las Vegas, Nevada, United States.